Learning from Trials and Errors: Reflective Test-Time Planning for Embodied LLMs: Reflective Test-Time Planning

 \section{Reflective Test-Time Planning}

 Consider an embodied agent with a multimodal large language model operating on task $\tau$ in a partially observable environment.
-At each timestep $t$, the model receives multimodal observation $o_t$, generates action $a_t$ in natural language, and receives execution feedback $e_t$ indicating whether the action executed successfully (e.g., object grasped, placement completed).
+At each timestep $t$, the model receives observation $o_t$, generates action $a_t$ in natural language, and receives execution feedback $e_t$ indicating whether the action executed successfully (e.g., object grasped, placement completed).
 Crucially, a positive $e_t$ indicates successful execution but does not imply the action was strategically correct or contributes to full task completion.

 Traditional multimodal embodied LLM systems keep model parameters fixed at inference, limiting adaptation to novel scenarios or recovery from failures.
-We depart from this static inference setting by building an adaptive test-time framework that employs three interacting models: an action generation LLM $\pi_\theta$ that produces actions given observations, an internal reflection LLM $V_{\phi_i}$ that generates pre-action evaluations, and an external reflection LLM $V_{\phi_e}$ that generates post-execution assessments.
-These multimodal LLMs are first initialized with basic capabilities for reasoning in specific embodied environments through minimum supervised fine-tuning on a small set of tasks, enabling them to understand action formats, generate reflections, and process 3D observations before they can effectively learn from test-time experience.
+We depart from static inference by building an adaptive test-time framework that employs three interacting models: an action generation LLM $\pi_\theta$ that produces actions given observations, an internal reflection LLM $V_{\phi_i}$ that generates pre-action evaluations, and an external reflection LLM $V_{\phi_e}$ that generates post-execution assessments.
+These LLMs are first initialized with basic capabilities for reasoning in embodied environments through minimum supervised fine-tuning on a small set of tasks, enabling them to understand action formats, generate reflections, and process 3D observations before they can effectively learn from test-time experience.
 At deployment time, we introduce three reflection types: internal reflection $f_i$ for pre-action scoring, external reflection $f_e$ for post-execution assessment, and retrospective reflection $f_r$ for hindsight re-evaluation.
 We combine test-time scaling (generating and scoring multiple candidate actions) for reflection-in-action, with test-time training (tuning $\pi_{\theta}$ and $V_{\phi_i}$) for reflection-on-action.
-Figure~\ref{fig:method} shows an overview of our method.
-We also provide a detailed method breakdown in Algorithm~\ref{alg:reflective_ttt}.
+Figure~\ref{fig:method} shows a method overview, and Algorithm~\ref{alg:reflective_ttt} provides a detailed method breakdown.